 Go to a Sporting Event

-Melbourne has multiple teams in the Australian Football League, The National Basketball League, A-League football, Netball, and The National Rugby League and more that play weekly during the season.
-It will not be too hard to find a sporting event in Melbourne in summer or winter.
-If your travelling teen is a sports fan then watching a sporting event would be a perfect addition to your Melbourne itinerary.
+Melbourne has multiple teams in the Australian Football League, The National Basketball League, A-League football, Netball, The National Rugby League and more that play weekly during the season.
+It will not be too hard to find a sporting event in Melbourne in summer or winter when looking at things for teens to do in Melbourne.

 The Melbourne Star

-The Melbourne Star provides different options including a private cabin, cabin with drinks and meal trip.
-The Melbourne Star is well worth a visit especially at night when the lights of Melbourne come alive and it great for family activities in Melbourne.
+The Melbourne Star provides different options including a private cabin, a cabin with drinks and a meal trip.
+The Star is well worth a visit, especially at night when the lights of Melbourne come alive and it is great for family activities in Melbourne.